openvinotoolkit/training_extensions/releases/v1.0.0/_sources/guide/tutorials/base/demo.rst.txt

 How to run the demonstration mode with OpenVINO™ Training Extensions CLI
 ========================================================================

-In this tutorial we will show how to run :doc:`trained <how_to_train/index>` model inside OTX repository in demonstration mode.
+This tutorial shows how to run :doc:`trained <how_to_train/index>` model inside OTX repository in demonstration mode.
-It allows us to apply our model on the custom data or the online footage from a web camera and see how it will work in the real-life scenario.
+It allows you to apply the model on the custom data or the online footage from a web camera and see how it will work in the real-life scenario.

 .. note::

     This tutorial uses an object detection model for example, however for other tasks the functionality remains the same - you just need to replace the input dataset with your own.

-For visualization we use images from WGISD dataset from the :doc: `object detection tutorial <how_to_train/detection>`.
+For visualization you use images from WGISD dataset from the :doc: `object detection tutorial <how_to_train/detection>`.

 1. Activate the virtual environment created in the previous step.